Christmas Recipe for Plum Pudding in Calico Cloth

 1/2 cup of almonds, see below

-The first time I made the pudding I forgot to read the back of the recipe, where, in my mother’s best cursive writing is the rest of the ingredients and instructions.
+The first time I made the pudding, I forgot to read the back of the recipe, where, in my mother’s best cursive writing is the rest of the ingredients and instructions.
 Mum is a wonderful cook but always manages to leave something out when she shares her secrets, although she swears this is unintentional.
+Here's what she wrote:

 Questions & Answers